canvas-medical/fhirstarter/CONTRIBUTING.md

 would potentially introduce inconsistency, if developers defined API routes.

-To enforce the methodology of API route creation, FHIRStarter instead asks the developer to provide a callable with a recognizable function signature, and then decorate it with a FHIRStarter decorator to register and designate it as a FHIR interaction.
+To enforce the methodology of API route creation, FHIRStarter instead asks the developer to provide a handler with a recognizable function signature, and then decorate it with a FHIRStarter decorator to register and designate it as a FHIR interaction.
 FHIRStarter takes care of the rest.

 Developers are not precluded from adding API routes in the typical way with FastAPI decorators,